vsrinivas/fuchsia/docs/concepts.md

 upon them) is controlled by the Job in which the calling Process is contained.

-System calls are provided by libmagenta.so, which is a "virtual" shared library that the Magenta kernel provides to user-space, better known as the [*virtual Dynamic Shared Object* or vDSO](vdso.md).
+System calls are provided by libmagenta.so, which is a "virtual" shared library that the Magenta kernel provides to userspace, better known as the [*virtual Dynamic Shared Object* or vDSO](vdso.md).
 They are C ELF ABI functions of the form *mx_noun_verb()* or *mx_noun_verb_direct-object()*.